Hi!

 View on Github

-Gradient is a work-in-progress game engine written in C++ and DirectX 11.
-It currently includes physics simulation with Jolt, PBR direct lighting and materials, HDR rendering with Narkowicz ACES tonemapping, shadow mapping with PCF, normal mapping, bloom and environment mapping.
+Gradient is a work-in-progress game engine written in C++ and DirectX 12.
+It currently includes physics simulation and a first-person character controller using Jolt, PBR direct lighting and materials, HDR rendering, shadow mapping with PCF, bloom, environment mapping, water and procedurally generated foliage.

 sandtrace